 From volunteering at food banks and pet shelters to helping businesses online, volunteering is constantly diversifying to help improve communities and boost economic growth.
 Virtual volunteering is needed now more than ever with the impact of the pandemic, so even a short-term project can provide great change to businesses and societal prosperity.

 If you have free time and are looking for valuable volunteer work experience in the workforce, we at Math Project are offering co-op opportunities from June to August 2020!
-As an Education Analyst, our volunteers will become a part of our curriculum team, assisting with video lessons, worksheets, learning management systems and more.
+As an Education Analyst, our volunteers will become a part of our curriculum team, assisting with video lessons (in-class math programs in Mississauga, Oakville and Brampton locations that are transforming to online), worksheets, learning management systems and more.
 If interested, please apply by sending your resume, transcript and a cover letter to email@example.com!
+For other information such as our free assessment and operational system, feel free to contact us at 1-844-628-4243.Book a free assessment

 Virtual Volunteering – volunteer.ca